agalue/opennms-drift-kubernetes/serverless/README.md

 Unfortunately, serverless controllers like Fission, Kubeless and Knative expect plain text or to be more presice, a JSON as the payload.
 For this reason, it is necessary to convert the GPB messages to JSON messages.

-[Here](../tools/kafka-converter) you'll find an application implemented in Go to transform GPB payload into JSON and place it on another topic.
-This is an alternative to the [original](https://github.com/agalue/OpenNMS-Kafka-Converter) solution implemented in Java which is still valid.
+[Here](https://github.com/agalue/producer-enhancer) you'll find an application implemented in Go to enhance an Alarm with Node data when available and forward the result in JSON  to another topic.

-The converter directory contains all the details to to generate a Docker image for the application, and also has an example YAML file to deploy the converter to Kubernetes.
-The converter is already part of the [manifests](../manifests/kafka.converter.yaml).

 ### Create a Slack WebHook